 Internal joinery and kitchen fittings

-Repair Category 2
+Repair Category 1

-Notes Internal joinery finishes show signs of normal wear and tear.
-Localised areas have been affected by water seepage and leakage.
-The kitchen fittings show signs of normal wear and tear.
+Notes Internal joinery and kitchen fittings show signs of normal wear and tear with no significant defects noted.
+Kitchen units have had a film finish applied to cabinet doors.

 Chimney breasts and fireplaces

 Repair Category 1

-Notes No significant defects were noted.
-We assume the solid fuel stove has been installed in line with the manufacturer's guidelines.
+Notes We assume the fire has been installed in line with the manufacturer's guidelines.
 It is good practice to have flues routinely checked/swept.